gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 ### Use Case Example

-One such example is Azure: machine types have a `generation` [attribute](https://learn.microsoft.com/en-us/azure/virtual-machines/generation-2) which - at the time of writing - supports two values `gen1` and `gen2`.
+One such example is on Azure: machine types have a `generation` [attribute](https://learn.microsoft.com/en-us/azure/virtual-machines/generation-2) which - at the time of writing - supports two values `gen1` and `gen2`.
 While `gen1` machine types boot with legacy BIOS support, `gen2` machine types make use of UEFI.
 While most machine types actually support both, `gen1` and `gen2`, there are certain machine types which support only one.
 Machine images in Azure also have the generation in their metadata, however, while a machine type can be `gen1` **and** `gen2`, a machine image can only be `gen1` **or** `gen2`.
 For machine types, that support either generation, it depends on the selected machine image wether the machine will be booted with legacy BIOS or with UEFI.
 For those machines however, that only support a single generation, providing a mismatching machine image in the `create_or_update` API call will result in an error.

 The information given on the Gardener Dashboard provide no information about that incompatibility.
 The user has to know about that and select the proper machine image manually AND disable Operating System maintenance as the machine image might be updated to a version that is incompatible with the machine type.